-For the Natural Gas Portfolio, there is also parity between the collections by a customer class and the resulting savings.
+For the Natural Gas Portfolio, there is also parity between the collections by customer class and the resulting savings.
 There is less equitable allocation between budgets and savings.
 This is due to several factors.
 First, the energy efficiency program charge varies by customer segment, which changes collections.
 Second, C&I projects tend to create more savings per dollar.
 This is due to larger economies of scale, larger projects, different delivery channels that require less labor or management and are more cost-effective, evaluation factors such as free-ridership and spillover, and different customer opportunities.
 Figure 2 shows the distribution of savings, collections, and budget in the gas portfolio.

-PLACEHOLDER: Figure 2.
+Figure 2.
 2024 Graphical representation of Attachment 6 Table G-1, G-7, and total Gas Savings by Sector, Cumulative